Nano-Core/Nano.Library/README.md

 The aspects and benefits of Nano, can be summarized as follows.
 * Provides configurable implementations for non-business related aspects of an application,
-* Such as logging, data access, message queuing, documentation, validation and many other similar features.
+* Such as logging, data persistence, message queuing, documentation, validation and many other similar features.
 * Combining the best practices, patterns, extensions and conventions of modern development.
 * Inject providers and register custom dependencies.
 * Override, Extend or disable any part of Nano, not suitable for the application.